GoogleContainerTools/kpt-functions-sdk/README.md

       pods: '1'
 EOF
 ```

-If you run the function:
+This `List` object defines two Namespaces and a ResourceQuota.
+In a dockerized pipeline of
+kpt-functions, we'd read the file in via a [source function](#source-function) like `read-yaml`.

+For development purposes, we'll run `label_namespace` in isolation using `node`.
+This allows us
+to interact with the function more easily:

 ```sh
 node dist/label_namespace_run.js -i /tmp/input.yaml -f /tmp/fc.yaml
 ```

-You should see that Namespaces now have label `color: orange`.
+In the function's output, you'll see that the Namespaces now have the label `color: orange`.

-It's common for functions to need a simple list of key/value pairs as parameters. `functionConfig` of kind `ConfigMap` can be used for this purpose.
-We provide porcelain to make this easier.
-This is functionally equivalent to the invocation above:
+Passing key/value pairs as parameters to your function is a common pattern, and we recommend
+using `functionConfig` of type `ConfigMap` as demonstrated above.

+Key/value pairs can also be passed in directly from the command line, like so:

 ```sh
 node dist/label_namespace_run.js -i /tmp/input.yaml -d label_name=color -d label_value=orange